mellymello/TWEB-Project1/Documentation/README.md

 Technical Documentation
 =======================

-# What we learnt :
+# Scaffolding :

 * Yeoman
+* Angular-fullstack
 * Grunt
-* Npm
 * Express
 * Bower
 * Mongoose

 # Sequence Diagram :

-# Features and Framework explained :
+# Technologies Used :

+* Node.js

 * AngularJS
+  We used AngularJS during our project.
+It helped us to manipulate the DOM.
+For example in the chat features, each message are recupered and ...
   ```
   Insert code here
   ```